gabrielodom/pathwayPCA/README.md

   - `createClass_Omics.*`: class declarations
   - `validClass_Omics.*()`: validity functions
   - `create_Omics.*()`: generation functions for each class
-  - `expressedOmes()`: given a pathway list, extract the -omes from the data matrix which are in this pathway list.
+  - `expressedOmes()`: given a pathway list, extract the -ome names from the data matrix which are in this pathway list.
+Then extract the matching columns from the MS design matrix.

 ### Piecing in Existing Code